brendan-duncan/webgpu_inspector/README.md

 Inspection, profiling, and graphics debugging browser extension for WebGPU.
 It can be installed from the [Chrome Web Store](https://chromewebstore.google.com/detail/webgpu-inspector/holcbbnljhkpkjkhgkagjkhhpeochfal), or from [source](#from-source).

 WebGPU Inspector is designed to inspect what's happening with WebGPU on the page, independent of the engine.

-It provides:
+WebGPU Inspector includes the following tools:

+* **[Inspect](docs/inspect.md)** records all GPU objects live on the page, letting you inspect their details.
+* **[Capture](docs/capture.md)** records the GPU commands used to render a frame, letting you inspect details about each command.
+* **[Record](docs/record.md)** records all GPU commands and data used to render a set of frames, generating a self-contained HTML file that can play back the render, or be used for bug reports.

+WebGPU Inspector provides the following capabilities:
 * A live view of all GPU objects and inspect their details.
 * Capture all GPU commands used to render a frame, along with render pass output images, textures, buffer data, render state.
 * Edit shaders live on the page.